Gaen-Tech/Gaen-Tech-AI-ROI-Platform-MVP/docs/USER_GUIDE.md

 ## 3. Navigating the Platform

-The main navigation is on the left-hand **Sidebar**.
+The platform features a modern, responsive navigation system.

+- **On Desktop**: A fixed **Sidebar** on the left provides constant access to the main views.
+- **On Mobile**: A clean header with a "hamburger" menu icon toggles a slide-in navigation overlay.

 There are three key sections:

 - **Dashboard**: Your mission control center for a high-level overview.
 - **Discovery**: Where you find and analyze new companies.